 The Lower Body Lift Procedure

-A lower body lift usually takes 4-6 hours.
-It can sometimes be combined with a tummy tuck, as long as the total time of your surgery does not exceed 7-8 hours.
+A lower body lift usually takes four to six hours.
+It can sometimes be combined with a tummy tuck, as long as the total time of your surgery does not exceed seven to eight hours.

 You must lie on your stomach during the procedure.
 The incisions vary depending on the locations of the lax skin on your body.
 There will be scars, but since they are on the lower body, they can be hidden under clothing.
 The scars will also fade in time.

 If necessary, liposuction is performed to remove excess fat.
 A cannula (tube) is inserted through the incision and attached to a suction device that extracts the fatty tissue.
 The excess skin is then excised, and the skin is pulled tighter and sutured for a smoother, slimmer contour.